Within Temptation: Hydra and various influences (2013–2016)

 "There are very few bands out there today who continually deliver on such a high and consistent level as Within Temptation.
 That is why they have such an incredibly loyal worldwide fan base.
 I am thrilled they chose Nuclear Blast Entertainment as their US partner.
 Their fans are in for a real treat come later this year!".
 The band also established a licensing deal with Dramatico for the United Kingdom release of the album.
 Once the drumming and vocal recording was complete, the final guitar recordings started on 26 August.

 den Adel and Helleblad at the 2015 Wacken Open Air.

 On 30 August, the band announced that the lead single "Paradise (What About Us?)" would be released as an EP, which is also set to feature three tracks from the upcoming album in their demo form: "Let Us Burn", "Silver Moonlight" and "Dog Days".
 Upon making this announcement, den Adel said: "By releasing these demos we want to invite you in our home studio and show how we capture song ideas at an early stage of creating a new album.
 These demo versions are far from their final sound on the album, but will give you a hint of what we're working on.
-It will be fascinating to hear how the end result will sound like, once the album is released.".
+It will be fascinating to hear how the result will sound like, once the album is released.".
 After announcing that the lead single would contain a guest musician, on 13 September the band officially announced that Tarja Turunen was set to appear as a special vocalist on the title song.
 The EP was released on 27 September.
 On 25 and 26 October, den Adel and Westerholt presented an unknown number of songs of the upcoming album to the press.
 The second promotional single, "Dangerous", was released on 20 December and features ex-Killswitch Engage singer Howard Jones.
 Hydra was finally released on 31 January 2014, in mainland Europe and on 4 February on North America and United Kingdom, and was met with critical and commercial success.
 In the Netherlands, Hydra marked the band's return to the first position on the charts since the release of The Heart of Everything in 2007, also reaching the first spot on the Czech Republic album charts, making it their first number-one album outside the Netherlands.
 The band had their first album on a top 10 position in the UK Albums Chart, debuting at six and the first top 20 position on the US Billboard 200, debuting at the number 16.